 If you are looking to determine the overall health and quality of a website, then an SEO audit should be your first step.
 An SEO audit is the primary Website Performance Tool necessary for the updating and overall management of any website.
 Audits also provide feedback on what is working and what is not.

-Website audits, and in particular SEO audits, give website owners a massive list of things to upgrade and optimize.
-It can get very confusing and extensive, for a comprehensive list of SEO audit effects and in general SEO of 2020 see the 2020 SEO Glossary.
+Website audits, and in particular SEO audits, can produce an extensive list of items to upgrade and optimize.
+For a comprehensive list of SEO audit effects and general SEO, see the 2020 SEO Glossary.

 User Experience (UX)

-User experience is a defining feature of whether or not people want to engage with your website.
+User experience is a defining feature of your web performance.
 Well designed websites usually translate into a positive user experience and can convert a passerby on your site to a brand loyalist and regular.
 Website audits will help to define issues with user experience.

 38% of people will stop engaging with a website if the content or layout are unattractive (Hubspot).